 • Problems with control and coordination of lips, tongue, and jaw.

-• Stuttering that causes a child embarrassment, frustration, or difficulty with peers.
+• Stuttering that causes a child embarrassment, frustration, or problems with peers.

 • Poor memory skills by the time your child reaches kindergarten age (5 to 6 years).
-He or she may have difficulty learning colors, numbers, shapes, or the alphabet.
+Your child may have trouble learning colors, numbers, shapes, or the alphabet.

 • A sudden loss of speech and language skills.
-Loss of abilities at any age should be addressed immediately.
+Loss of abilities at any age should be checked right away.

 • Not speaking clearly or well by age 3.